The Body is the Vessel: Archaeological and Intuitive Excavations in Rome and Pompeii

 This project is made possible through the generous support of private art collectors

-Centering on the Roman bathhouse as a site of embodiment, healing, and communal ritual, this work explores how art can respond to the energetic residue of place.
-I treat spiritual channeling not just as a private experience, but as a legitimate methodology—one capable of retrieving and visualizing unseen or forgotten information.
+Centering on the Roman bathhouse as a site of embodiment, healing, and community, this work explores how art can respond to the energetic residue of place.
+This project is an opportunity to treat spiritual channeling not just as a private experience, but as a legitimate methodology - one capable of retrieving and visualizing unseen or forgotten information.
 By working at the intersection of intuition, scholarly research, and site-based study, the project reframes what counts as valid data in both artistic and historical practices.

 Phase 1: Rome

 The residency begins in Rome, where I’ll conduct on-site research at major bathhouse complexes including the Baths of Diocletian and the Baths of Caracalla, while attending guided archaeological tours across the city.
-I’ve secured access to the British School at Rome Library, an internationally renowned institute supporting contemporary artists and scholars.
+I’ve secured access to the library at the British School at Rome, an internationally renowned institute supporting contemporary artists and scholars.
 There, I’ll engage with excavation records and texts in Roman archaeology to support my field research.
 Through sketches, visual journaling, and meditative channeling, I’ll begin gathering source material for a new body of work.

 Phase 2: Pompeii

 In Pompeii, my research centers on a significant new discovery: the unearthing of one of the most intact private Roman bathhouses to date, announced in January 2025.
-This event, coming shortly after my self-funded research at the Roman Baths in Bath, England, reflects a deepening synchronicity in my practice.
-Staying in nearby Sorrento, I will spend time at the site sketching, meditating, and continuing my process of visual transcription—engaging with the spiritual and energetic imprint of the space.
+This event, coming shortly after my self-funded research at the Roman Baths in Bath, England in September 2024, reflects a deepening synchronicity in my practice.
+Staying in nearby Sorrento, I will spend time at the site sketching, meditating, and continuing my process of visual transcription - engaging with the spiritual and energetic imprint of the space.